jzuhone/acispy/doc/source/loading_data.rst

                                            state_keys=states)

-Additional options are provided for filtering out bad data and choosing the time cadence for MSIDs; for details see the API doc entry.
+Additional options are provided for filtering out bad data and choosing the time cadence for MSIDs; for details see the API doc entry for :meth:`~acispy.data_container.DataContainer.fetch_from_database`.

 Reading MSID Data From a Tracelog File
 --------------------------------------

-If you have a real-time tracelog file or one that has been extracted from a dump, you can also read MSID data from this file.
+If you have a real-time tracelog file or one that has been extracted from a dump, you can also read MSID data from this file, using the :meth:`~acispy.data_container.DataContainer.fetch_from_tracelog` method.
 In this case, the state data corresponding to the times spanned by the tracelog file will be extracted from the commanded states database.

 .. code-block:: python